eras/ducktracker/README.md

 hello2:$2b$12$7KCLyegP2KL.9X6LpKiLh.5ybmH5KWFFDCXD2KRANBfUmfqQ5cDv.
 ```

 For encrypting passwords use bcrypt.
-You may use `htpasswd -B
+You may use e.g. `htpasswd -B
 ducktracker.passwd username` to add new users to the file (available
+in Debian's `apache2-utils`), though many Unix password hashes are
+supported (SHA-512, SHA-256, HMAC-SHA1, MD5, BSDi crypt, and DES
-in Debian's `apache2-utils`).
-You need to restart the server to reload
+crypt).
+You need to restart the server to reload it.
-it.

 ## Hauk